ArkamFahry/KnowledgeBase/pages/Cirql___Usage.md

 		  });
 		  ```
 			- In the above example  `select` function is used to create the query writer.
 Any number of functions can chain to build up the required query.
 Cirql provides query writer functions for most common [[SurrealQL]] statements, likes of which are `update`, `delete`, `relate`, and many more.
-			- The above example also makes use of a  [[Zod Schema]] to validate the query result.
+			- The above example also makes use of a  [[Zod/Schema]] to validate the query result.
 This schema is used to infer the TypeScript typing of the result.
 This means that the result is returned as if it was typed as `Organisation[]`.
 The schema property is required for all queries, however it can be set to `z.any()` to disable validation.
 		- ### Available Query Writers
 			- Currently provided Query Writers
 				- `select()`